-The BMS-Inverter Hybrid Project aims to combine two central components in battery storage systems – the battery management system and the inverter – into a single solution, potentially leading to lower system costs and increased lifespan.
+The BMS-Inverter Hybrid Project combines two central components in battery storage systems – the battery management system and the inverter – into a single solution, leading to lower system costs and increased lifespan.

 How the project works

 The project created a single set of electronics that unifies the function of both a battery management system and a battery inverter.
 Connecting directly to the battery, the BMS-Inverter will ensure safe and effective operation of the battery, as well as convert the direct current (DC) power from battery cells to mains alternating current (AC) power.

 This has potential to provide substantial cost and performance benefits in new and second-life battery storage systems.

 This report details the findings of the ARENA funded BMS-Inverter Hybrid Project, which aims to combine two central components in battery storage systems – the battery management system and the inverter – into a single solution.Read the report